alejandromoises02/AlienTrackers/README.md

 🧩 The image that appears is dynamically chosen depending on the **dominant media category** completed and whether the user has made **light** or **heavy** progress in that category.

+## 🎖 Diversifiers Applied

+✅ **Edge-Only** – Fully client-side with all data stored in localStorage.

+✅ **Zero-Friction Onboarding** – Add a task, check it off, and get a recommendation in <30s.

+✅ **XP Tracker** – The alien mascot evolves based on your completed content.

+✅ **Data Steward** – All your data is kept private in your browser only.

+✅ **Accessibility First** – Fully navigable via keyboard and screen readers.

 ---

 ## 🛠️ Built With